 Nobody’s going to choose to let go and simplify while they’re still feel that hankering after things is the way forward, but when you don’t hanker after things anymore, you would joyfully let go the things that you don’t actually need.
 Letting go these things that actually only burden our lives brings with it such a wonderful relief.
 And it is through meditation that you come to this place.

 You may have been struggling with the stress of holding a very complex life together, but the idea of profoundly simplifying it may be a million miles away.
 But through sitting, learning to just be there with yourself in an ordinary quiet moment, without needing to add anything to it, brings us to the understanding, “You know what I don’t need nearly as much as I thought I did”, or some kind of thought to that effect.
-That’s really why we meditate, because it brings us to a peace that is infinitely more within reach that the one we might other wise think lies and the end of a long road when we have finally satisfied all our desires and acquired all the things we think we need.
+That’s really why we meditate, because it brings us to a peace that is infinitely more within reach that the one we might otherwise think lies at the end of a long road when we have finally satisfied all our desires and acquired all the things we think we need.

 Think of all the things that we’re doing that we distract ourselves with; why are we doing them?
 Ask yourselves which of them you have found profoundly satisfying.
-All to often we just do stuff out of a sense of something lacking.
+All too often we just do stuff out of a sense of something lacking.

-Why does learning to meditate have the effect on us that it does?
 Because while we are learning to meditate we begin a deep process of repairing the most delicate of mechanisms that allow a simple moment like, for example, standing and looking upon nature at the end of the day, to be a powerfully moving experience.
 The mechanism by which we enter totally into something like that, so it isn’t just looking at something nice, but it’s actually moving at a deep level, and engaging, is very subtle.
 That involves the most extraordinary complex, subtle and delicate mechanism that allows life to move through us.
 This very mechanism is constantly over-stimulated and bombarded to the point where the only way to cope is to shut it down.
 And then we gradually stop feeling; we stop feeling what we are doing to ourselves, but we also stop feeling such things as empathy, love, compassion and generosity of spirit.
 Yes these are the very experiences that make life feel truly meaningful.
 When they shut down we all experience a profound sense of something lacking, but we just don’t seem to know what it is.
 Such mechanisms by which the most delicate aspects of our experience come to us needs to be taken care of, and it is repaired through the practice of meditation.

-The damage that we do to ourselves in this constant hankering after distraction and over stimulating, and never really engaging properly in what we’re doing enough to actually be satisfied by it, all of that is breaking at such a deep but unnoticed level, the mechanism that allows us to feel things like appreciative joy, deep gratitude, empathy for each other, compassion and love.
+The damage that we do to ourselves in this constant hankering after distraction and over stimulating, and never really engaging properly in what we’re doing enough to actually be satisfied by it; all of that is breaking at such a deep but unnoticed level, the mechanism that allows us to feel things like appreciative joy, deep gratitude, empathy for each other, compassion and love.

 None of those experiences go on in your mind, they are all a profound but delicate interaction between the essence of what you are and the experience that you are having.
 And it takes a coherent mechanism, or vehicle, in order for those qualities to arise within your experience.
-And it is that delicate part of our operating system that we do such violence to, in the way that we live our lives now, so that we are loosing our capacity to feel the deepest part of what makes us human.
+And it is that delicate part of our operating system that we do such violence to, in the way that we live our lives now, so that we are losing our capacity to feel the deepest part of what makes us human.

-It is through meditation that eventually we get back in touch with the very essence of what it is to be human, and the very essence of what it is to be alive and conscious –reclaiming consciousness.
+It is through meditation that eventually we get back in touch with the very essence of what it is to be human, and the very essence of what it is to be alive and conscious – reclaiming consciousness.
 And there isn’t anything you could be investing in that would be more valuable in the long run than that, and there is no investment that you could possibly make that would cost you less, and reward you more.

 I’m sure on occasion you’ll think, “Is this not a little bit self-indulgent, sitting on my backside meditating?”
 Sure we have to keep a balance and perspective, but when you put your heart into it, and you stick at it, you will start to really, really feel that it’s a lot more that you’re getting than a little bit of mindfulness and a little bit of concentration.